rustaceanrob/wdef/README.md

 5. Read the next 4 bytes and fail if the calculated and presented checksum do not match.

-6. For descriptors, parse the computed string.
+6. For descriptors, parse the computed string and attempt to cast it to a descriptor.
 Decoding fails for if the provided string cannot be cast to a descriptor.

+Files adhering to this standard should be postfixed with the `.wdef` extension.

 ### Rationale